openziti/ziti/quickstart/kubernetes/sidecar-tunnel/kubernetes-sidecar-tunnel-quickstart.md

 ## Deploy the Pod

 Deploy a Pod that runs a client application and `ziti-tunnel` as a sidecar container.
-For this demonstration, the client application is `wget`.
-Our Pod runs `wget` in a loop so we can see content from our Ziti service in the Pod's logs.
+For this demonstration, the client application is `curl`.
+Our Pod runs `curl` in a loop so we can see content from our Ziti service in the Pod's logs.

 Save the following yaml to a file named tunnel-sidecar-demo.yaml